AcquaNet/jd-ws-microservice-api-doc/source/includes/v1/_docs.md

 Retrieve a list of products

 You can use the `?type` parameter to specify that only certain product types should be returned.
-The default WooCommerce product types are: `simple`, `variable`, `grouped`,  and `external`.
+The default JD Atina Web Services Microservices product types are: `simple`, `variable`, `grouped`,  and `external`.
 Custom product types are supported.

 ```
 {